ABCFabian/AWS-SAP-C02-Study-Guide/README.md

 ### λ:
   * Serverless backend capable of supporting container image (must implement λ Runtime API)
   * Free tier => 1,000,000 requests and 400,000 GBs of compute time
+    * GB-seconds is a core metric used for billing Lambda functions.
+It's calculated by multiplying the amount of memory allocated to a function by its execution time in seconds.
   * Pay .20 per 1,000,000 requests after free threshold
   * Pay per duration of memory (in increments of 1 ms) after the free threshold ($1.00 for 600,000 GBs)
   * Up to 10 GB of RAM, minimum 128 MB